Clueless and confused to decide whether to run ads on Facebook or Google?

 - Quality Score (For Google Ads)

 - Total Conversion Value

 - Return on Ad Spend (ROAS)

-Measuring the performance of your paid advertising campaigns can be difficult if you’re advertising on multiple platforms, using Google Studio, you can automatically pull the information of each metrics.
-You will have complete analytics data in real-time.
+Measuring the performance of your paid advertising campaigns can be difficult if you’re advertising on multiple platforms, using Google Studio, you can automatically pull the information of each metric.
+You will have complete analytics data in real time.

 Many digital marketers and digital marketing agencies suggest testing both Facebook Ads and Google Ads to see which platform works better for your business.